Robert Terzuola

-Robert G. Terzuola is an American knife maker who popularized the type of knife known as the tactical folding knife.
+Robert G. Terzuola (born 1944) is an American knife maker who popularized the type of knife known as the tactical folding knife.

 Early life

 Terzuola was born in Brooklyn, New York on 14 September 1944.
 He attended Stuyvesant High School where his academic achievements earned him a full scholarship to New York University where he studied vocational education.
 Upon graduation in 1966 he joined the Peace Corps and went to Panama as a volunteer for two years, after which he was invited to become a Peace Corps trainer in Puerto Rico.

 He worked as a field supervisor for several experimental education projects in Guatemala and in the mid-eighties, directed the War Damage Surveys in El Salvador and Guatemala for AID's Office of Foreign Disaster Assistance.

 Terzuola taught himself jade carving and became General Manager of a Jade Jewelry company in the town of Antigua, Guatemala.
 By 1980, Terzuola began making knives professionally while managing the Jade business and that same year joined the Knifemakers' Guild on an endorsement from Bob Loveless.
 Terzuola has also enjoyed membership in the German and Italian Knifemakers Guilds.